Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Current DuetPi images (Bookworm)

-**This step is unnecessary if you have set up WiFi in the Raspberry Pi Imager.**
+**This step is unnecessary if you have set up WiFi in 'OS customisations' in the Raspberry Pi Imager.**

-If you did't setup 'OS customisations' in the Raspberry Pi Imager, you will need to connect a screen and keyboard to the Raspberry Pi at first boot to configure it.
+If you did not setup 'OS customisations' in the Raspberry Pi Imager, you will need to connect a screen and keyboard to the Raspberry Pi at first boot to configure it.
 See 'First boot' section below.

-## Old DuetPi images (Buster)
+## Older DuetPi images (Buster)

 This method of setting up WiFi is not supported for the current 'Bookworm' images, only older 'Buster' versions.